wp-plugins/radio-station/readme.txt

 * Changes to fix the incorrect list of available shows on the Add Playlist page
 * Removing Add Show links from admin menu for DJs, since they don't have permission to use them anyway.

+= 1.3.9 =
+* Fixed a bug that was preventing sites using a non-default table prefix from seeing the list of DJs on the add/edit show pages

 == Upgrade Notice ==

 = 1.0 =